nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 A: Red
 ```

-2. List flashcards with specific due date
+### List flashcards with specific due date

 ```
 list DUE_DATE
 ```

-Display the questions and answers for all the flashcards in the list that has the due date specified by the user
+Display the questions and answers for all the flashcards in the list that has
+the due date specified by the user

 - `DUE_DATE` has to be in the format `yyyy-mm-dd`

 ```
-> list 2023-04-05
+list 2023-04-15
-Here is your list of flashcards with the specified due date:
+Here is your list of flashcards:
 [1]
 Q: What is the biggest animal in the world
 A: Antartic blue whale